Franc-Zar/CTFsWriteups/UDCTF-2023/super_admin/super-admin.md

 but it didn't work; it was clear at this point that the token must be correctly signed in order to be accepted.

-I used Hashcat to perform a dictionary attack on the server JWT token and try recover the password used to perform the signature:
+I used Hashcat to perform a dictionary attack on the server JWT token and try recover the key used to perform the signature:

     hashcat -a 0 -m 16500 "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJyb2xlIjoidXNlciIsImlhdCI6MTY5ODc1NTg2N30.5UFbyVeIZKq6aSffUWMZNmehBCLJm6HlesdJ1HuJcpk" rockyou.txt